How to find the best neutered cat food—Untamed’s snippets of wisdom!

 - Place the order

-Your custom-made meal box will arrive within a day, with no additional shipping fees charged.
+Your custom-made box of cat food will arrive within a day, with no additional shipping fees charged.
 After the trial period is over and your cat gives us the green light, you'll start receiving monthly deliveries of our premium food.

-The best part is that you can always modify your initial order by logging in to your Untamed account!
+The best part is that you can always modify your cat food delivery subscription by logging in to your Untamed account!

 After what I’ve been through, treating me to a gourmet meal is the least you can do, you puny human!